IanArb/ConferenceFinder/README.md

 An example usage of kotlin multiplatform with Android, iOS and Web supported by a Ktor backend.

 The applications displays a list of conferences retrieved from the backend.

+Content for conferences inspired from (https://androidstudygroup.github.io/conferences/)

 Inspired by [John Reilly's](https://github.com/joreilly) starter pack (https://github.com/joreilly/PeopleInSpace)